 Prepared for what's next

-In a little more than a month, Karli Kadlecek ’16 will be swapping the moody Ohio weather for Florida’s sunny beaches in her new job for the Miami Dolphins.
+Last year at this time, Karli Kadlecek ’16 swapped moody Ohio weather for Florida’s sunny beaches in her new job for the Miami Dolphins.

 The Communication Arts major (with a public relations concentration) credits her four internships and volunteering for various events with helping her figure out what she wanted – and didn’t want – in a career.